At Fanshawe, everyone is welcome.

 Fanshawe College values diversity.
 It's essential to our mission of providing pathways to success, an exceptional learning experience and a global outlook to meet student and employer needs.
 We respect the diverse identities and expressions that make up our community, and we believe everybody is entitled to feel safe and respected on campus and have free and equal access to everything offered at Fanshawe.

-We value the contributions of students and employees who may identify as lesbian, gay, bisexual, trans*, queer, questioning and two-spirited (LBGTQ2+) along with allied members of our campuses and surrounding communities.
+We value the contributions of students and employees who may identify as lesbian, gay, bisexual, trans*, queer, questioning and two-spirited (LGBTQ2+) along with allied members of our campuses and surrounding communities.

 Pride flag raising

-Fanshawe students and staff help to kick off the College's participation in Pride festivities within each of our communities, including by raising a rainbow flag on campus, where facliities permit.
-We invite all members of the Fanshawe family and community partners to join us and celebrate raising the pride flag in London at 1001 Fanshawe College Boulevard, in Woodstock at 369 Finkle Street and in St. Thomas at 120 Bill Martyn Parkway.
+Each year, Fanshawe students and staff help to kick off the College's participation in Pride festivities within each of our communities, including by raising a rainbow flag on campus, where facilities permit.
+As of 2021, Fanshawe will now fly the Progress Pride flag in London at 1001 Fanshawe College Boulevard, in Woodstock at 369 Finkle Street and in St. Thomas at 120 Bill Martyn Parkway.
 We invite students in Norfolk County and in Huron and Bruce Counties to follow our social media sites for up-to-date information about our involvement with community Pride activities.

 "The College is proud to support Pride events being held throughout the region," says President Devlin.
 "We're always happy to celebrate the diverse and inclusive environment we have at Fanshawe."

-Since its debut in San Francisco in 1978, the rainbow flag has been a symbol of lesbian, gay, bisexual, transgender pride and LGBTQ social movements.
+Since its debut in San Francisco in 1978, the rainbow flag has been a symbol of lesbian, gay, bisexual, transgender pride and LGBTQ2+ social movements.
 This flag is a reminder of the significance of embracing love and equality, while taking a stand against hate and intolerance.
-Events like the rainbow flag raising and other Pride festivities can help students feel less marginalized.
-They demonstrate that as a College, we care.
+The Progress Pride flag, a more inclusive rainbow flag designed by artist Daniel Quasar in 2018, also helps to increase awareness of marginalized or underrepresented groups within the larger Pride context.

 ABOVE: Fanshawe College President Peter Devlin (front row, left of flag) and Fanshawe Student Union Vice-President Andrew Waterworth hold the rainbow flag just before raising it on the Fanshawe flagpole in London on July 19, 2018.